 They also bring instant credibility to the project and provide guidance to ensure that the common pitfalls are avoided so that the project stays on schedule and on budget.

-To discuss any of the issues raised in this article or want help to fast track your Sage People implementation project, please call us on +44(0)1327 317701 or fill in the form and we will be in touch.
+To discuss any of the issues raised in this article or want help preparing for your implementation project, please call us on (01908) 030360 or contact us and we will be in touch.